Anna de Graaff

 anna.de_graaff@cfa.harvard.edu

-I am an independent research fellow at the Max Planck Institute for Astronomy in Heidelberg.
+I am a Clay Fellow at the Center for Astrophysics | Harvard & Smithsonian and adjunct scientist at the Max Planck Institute for Astronomy.
 My interests are in the field of galaxy evolution, in particular the structural evolution of galaxies across cosmic time, their mass assembly histories, and the growth of their central black holes.